rvalla/SETM/HumanToHumanModel/README.md

 There are two different lists of *humans* to represent two cities in the simulated country.
 Each day, the infected humans make contact with their family members and an aleatory contact list.
 Some of them may be infected.</br>
-The evolution state of the simulation is saved to a *csv* file as well as the population data.
+The evolution state of the simulation is saved to a *csv* file as well as the population and infections data.
 General plots to display population data and simulation evolution will be saved automatically.

 #### human.py
 You could edit some human's characteristics directly on *human.py*, although its atributes will